devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 - New tests added for all the new and modified features!

-These are some high-level changes that I’ve tried to list here.
-If you’re interested in browsing through all of the code changes, please refer to PR [#898](https://github.com/zarr-developers/zarr-python/pull/898).
+These are some high-level changes that I've tried to list here.
+If you're interested in browsing through all of the code changes, please refer to PR [#898](https://github.com/zarr-developers/zarr-python/pull/898).